rish-16/edm_pyg/README.md

 $ pip install edm_pyg
 ```

-Or feel free to install whatever is on the `requirements.txt` file in the main directory.
+Or close this repo and install whatever is on the `requirements.txt` file in the main directory.

 ## Usage
 `edm_pyg` allows you to both train the dynamics model and sample from it as demonstrated by the original EDM framework.